pankajyadav05/surveysparrow-fe/README.md

 4. **Survey Form**: The platform should allow users to fill out survey forms without requiring login or authentication.

 5. **High Traffic Handling**: The architecture should be designed to handle high traffic volumes, considering the potential for a large number of concurrent users accessing the platform.

-6. **Scalability and Performance**: The architecture should be scalable and optimized for performance to ensure a seamless user experience, even during periods of high traffic.